annabelelizabethwhipp/Annabel-Whipp/index2.md

 Dissertation title: *Incidences of deliberate fire in West Yorkshire: Spatio-temporal patterns and influences on trends*

+# Projects

+- Programming for Social Science
+  Building an ABM using Python

 # Interests

 - Spatial statistics